PacktPublishing/Node-Cookbook-3rd-Ed/8-Understanding-Microservices/content.md

 $ docker images
 ```

 This command will list all of the images that are available on the local machine.
-We should see the just pulled MongoDB image in this list.
+We should see the MongoDB image in this list.

 Now that we have a MongoDB container available we can update our Fuge configuration file for the system.
 Edit the file `fuge.yml` and add the following section: